exercism/python/exercises/concept/currency-exchange/.docs/hints.md

 ## 2. Calculate currency left after an exchange

-- You can use the [subtraction operator][subtraction-operator] to get the amount of changes.
+- You can use the [subtraction operator][subtraction-operator] to get the amount of change.

 ## 3. Calculate value of bills